EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 - Open mysql/aurora in the security group

-## Prepare the Web Servers
+## PREPARE THE WEBSERVER

-During this process I did the following:
+During this process you will do the following:

-1. Configured NFS client on 3 web servers
+1. Configure NFS client on 3 web servers
-1. Deployed a Tooling application to my Web Servers into a shared NFS folder
+1. Deploy a Tooling application to your Web Servers into a shared NFS folder
-1. Configured the Web Servers to work with a single MySQL database
+1. Configur the Web Servers to work with a single MySQL database

-- I launched 3 new EC2 instance with RHEL 8 Operating System, updated the respositries and installed NFS.
+- Launch 3 new EC2 instance with RHEL 8 Operating System, update the respositries and install NFS.

 ```
  sudo yum install nfs-utils nfs4-acl-tools -y